practicalli/neovim/docs/install/neovim.md

 [Neovim releases](https://github.com/neovim/neovim/releases){target=_blank .md-button}

-Neovim 8 is the minimum version for this configuration and Neovim 0.9.0 is currently being tested.
+Neovim 0.0 is the minimum version for this configuration and Neovim 0.9.4 is currently being used by Practicalli.

 Follow the [install Neovim guide for the specific operating system](https://github.com/neovim/neovim/wiki/Installing-Neovim){target=_blank}.